Harini410/Cyberbullying-detection/README.md

-# 🚨 Cyberbullying Detection using RoBERTa, NLP & Privacy-Preserving AI
+# 🛡️ A Hybrid Privacy-Preserving Cyberbullying Detection Framework Using RoBERTa

-An **AI-powered Cyberbullying Detection System** developed and deployed by **Harini Lakshmanan**.
+An **AI-powered Cyberbullying Detection Framework** developed and deployed by **Harini Lakshmanan**.
 This project integrates **RoBERTa (Transformer-based NLP model)**, **Affective Features (sentiment & emotion analysis)**, and **Federated Learning with Differential Privacy** to detect and mitigate online harassment.

 🔗 **[Live Demo](https://cyberbullying-detection-eta.vercel.app/)**